breatheco-de/content/src/content/lesson/learners-starting-guide.md

 ![Click the code button](https://github.com/breatheco-de/content/assets/107764250/413b2553-d452-4cb4-bb79-b2595e8e35be)

-2. And `Create a codespace` on the main or master branch depending of the case.
+2. And `Create a codespace` on the main or master branch, depending on the case.

 ![Create a codespace](https://github.com/breatheco-de/content/assets/107764250/8c1da50c-81ed-4162-9359-d41f35aab8ab)